RoDoerIng/SerialComm/README.md

 ## Contributions

-If you have any question regarding this project, or found a bug in the source code, feel free to [report it here](https://github.com/heiswayi/SerialComm/issues).
+If you have any question regarding to this project, or found a bug in the source code, feel free to [report it here](https://github.com/heiswayi/SerialComm/issues).
 All you need to do is [create an issue](https://github.com/heiswayi/SerialComm/issues/new) there.

-To contribute to the code, **fork** this repository (`master` branch), realize your ideas, and then **create a new pull request**.
+To contribute to the source code, **fork** this repository (`master` branch), realize your ideas, and then **create a new pull request**.

 ## Semantic Versioning